ursuladas/Ordergrid_Assignment/README.md

 4. Ensemble (XGBoost + LightGBM) – for SKUs with moderate zero share.

+### Reasoning of Model Choice:

+a.
+High zero-share series are intermittent.
+Zero-inflated models handle excess zeros statistically when sufficient history exists, while Croston’s method is effective for short intermittent series.

+b.
+Moderate zero-share series benefit from Ensemble ML models capturing non-linear patterns and complex dependencies, while XGBoost is sufficient when zeros are rare.
+Both these models are less prone to outliers as well

 ## Evaluation Metrics

   1. MAE
   2. MSE
   3. RMSE
   4. R^2
   5. MAPE

+However, MAPE can be misleading or extremely large for series with many zero values, since dividing by zero (or near-zero) inflates the percentage error.
+For intermittent demand series, other metrics are more reliable indicators of performance.

 ## Prediction Intervals
 1. For XGBoost and Ensemble Models - Prediction intervals are computed using residuals from historical forecasts: the standard deviation of the residuals is multiplied by the z-score for the desired confidence level and added/subtracted from the point forecast, giving a data-driven uncertainty range around predictions.